AndreiVladescu/Hisense-Smart-TV-50A6N-FW-Analysis/index.md

 ### Manual findings

-I entered manually every partition on the board, and opened every file of this Linux distribution (didn't find any Android reference), and compiled a [list of interesting files](https://andreivladescu.github.io/Hisense-Smart-TV-50A6N-FW-Analysis/interesting files).
+I entered manually every partition on the flash storage, inspected the files of this Linux distribution (was expecting to find an Android OS), then compiled a [list of interesting files](https://andreivladescu.github.io/Hisense-Smart-TV-50A6N-FW-Analysis/interesting files).

 As a shorter list of findings, these were found: